idealvin/coost/readme.md

 ### co/log

-[co/log](https://idealvin.github.io/en/co/log/) is a high-performance local log library, some components in CO use it to print logs.
+[co/log](https://idealvin.github.io/en/co/log/) is a high-performance and memory-friendly local log library, which nearly needs no memory allocation.
+Some components in CO will use it to print logs.

 co/log divides the log into five levels: debug, info, warning, error, and fatal. **Printing a fatal level log will terminate the program**.
 Users can print logs of different levels as follows: